facelessuser/label-bot/README.md

 ## Which Configuration Gets Used?

-[Sync](#sync) commands, which occur on pushes to master and via `@bot sync labels` commands in pull request and issues, are always run using the configuration file on `master`.

-For issues, the configuration on master gets used as there is no configuration associated with an issue.

-For pull requests, the configuration file in the pull gets used except when issuing a [sync](#sync) command.

-All commands issued in the body of a pull request, issue, or comment in an issue or pull request are restricted to owners and collaborators.
+All commands are run from the configuration file found on `master`.
+The only time a local reference would be used to acquire a configuration is in a pull request when the `retrigger-local` command is used. `retrigger-local` is only meant for testing a pull request.

 ## Using a Configuration Template